Xeno69/Domination/co30_Domination.Altis/readme.txt

 Changelogs

 3.99h
-- Changed: CAS plane now starts either 90 degree left or right of the player to prevent killing him if he call CAS on a hill
+- Changed: CAS plane now starts either 90 degree left or right of the player to prevent killing him if he calls CAS on a hill
 - Changed: You can now select another destination for an air taxi, till now it was base only
 - Fixed: UI in Status Dialog to make Russian translation fit better
 - Fixed: Script error in Spectating Dialog (game breaker :/ )